BTCPrivate-Legacy/bitcoin-private-full-node-wallet/claim-btcp.md

 Next, you will have to insert your private key.
 For your safety, we recommend moving your BTC and/or ZCL to a NEW ADDRESS before importing.

 Go to wallet > import one private key and enter the private key.
-It will ask if you want to sweep, press yes.
+It will ask if you want to sweep, for security reasons, you should press yes.

 Your Bitcoin private should be claimed now!